vcanumalla/vcanumalla.github.io/docs/index.md

 {: refdef}

 ## Intro
 I'm a final year undergraduate at the University of Washington, where I study computer science.
-I work in the PLSE group at UW, where
+I work in the PLSE group at UW.

 Next year, I'll start my PhD in Electrical Engineering at Stanford University!
 I'm excited to move to sunny California, but secretly I will miss the cold breeze of Seattle in the winter.